 I also found the cow shed.
 Apparently, Leo was putting the cow in the shed when he was nearly struck by lightning.
 He eventually found his way back home dazed and glowing, and took several days to recover.

-The Google Photo album shows the remains of both houses (I think) and associated sheds and bits and pieces.
+The Google Photo album shows the remains of both houses.

 See the images on